What is multi-factor authentication?

 - Choose "use recovery code" on the MFA login page and enter an unused recovery code.
 Recovery codes are one-time passwords.
 If you had to use a recovery code, you should reset your MFA device as described above

-- If the suggestions above didn't work, contact us at email@example.com
+- If these suggestions above didn't work, contact us at email@example.com

 WebAuthn is a new technology and not all browsers support it yet.
 Note that as with mobile devices, you can only use WebAuthn on the same device where you set it up originally.
 This is due to the fact that a unique key is stored in on the device which is needed to perform authentication.
 Unlike other MFA methods, however, WebAuthn happens on the same device where you're logging in via your browser, and is therefore less portable than the other supported methods.
-If you wish to log in on more than one computer, please select a different MFA method.
+If you wish to log in on more than one computer, please register WebAuthn for each device.